xicodomingues/francinette/README.md

 it is and execute the corresponding tests.

 ```
-in: /C00 $> francinette               # This will execute the tests for C00
+/C00 $> francinette              # Execute the tests for C00

+/C00/ex00 $> francinette         # Execute only the tests for ex00 in C00

-in: /libft $> francinette             # This will execute the tests for libft
+/libft $> francinette            # Execute the tests for libft

+~ $> francinette -h              # Shows the help message

+libft $> francinette -t memset   # Execute only the test for memset

+~ $> francinette git@repo42.com/intra-uuid-234
+    # Clones the git present in `git@repo42.com/intra-uuid-234`
+    # and executes the tests for the downloaded project
 ```

 The name of the folder is not important.
-What is important is that you should have a `Makefile` that contains the value 'libft' somewhere inside.
+What is important is that you should have a `Makefile` that contains the name of the project (for example `libft`).
 If there is no `Makefile` `francinette` will not know what project to execute.

 You can also use the shorter version of the command: `paco`